AkshuDev/PHardwareITK/README.md

 5. System

 The System folder includes a range of system utilities such as SysUsage, which allows you to monitor and interact with your computer’s hardware and devices.
+And also allows working with C files and libraries.

 Key features: